retueZe/pin-macros/README.md

 ## Macros summary

-In this section, by `Self`, having a lifetime `'a`, will be meant an immovable type with are we working with.
+In this section, by `Self`, with a lifetime `'a`, we will mean the immovable type we are working with.

 ### `pin_new!`

-This macro allocates a immovable value on stack, using `MaybeUninit::<Self>::uninit()`, and then initializes it using the `Self::init` method, storing the initialized `Pin<&mut Self>` pointer in a variable.
-The variable may be mutable or immutable, depending on passed tokens.
+This macro allocates an immovable value on the stack, using `MaybeUninit::<Self>::uninit()`, and then initializes it using the `Self::init` method, storing the initialized `Pin<&mut Self>` pointer in a variable.
+The variable may be mutable or immutable, depending on the passed tokens.

 ```rust
 fn main() {